Medical Records Scanning

 More than a decade ago, Johns Hopkins released a landmark study of 160,000 patient histories showing paperless hospitals are better for patient health.
 The Johns Hopkins researchers predicted that more than 100,000 lives per year could be saved if all U.S. providers transitioned to paperless healthcare.

-Since then, the healthcare industry has experienced a massive shift toward digitizing patient records in the name of patient safety and privacy.
+Since then, the healthcare industry has experienced a massive shift toward digitizing patient records in the name of patient safety, data security, and privacy.
 This is due in part to new laws regulating how carefully digital medical records must be maintained and secured.

 Meanwhile, healthcare organizations like yours are looking for innovative ways to improve the quality of care while refining records management and reducing administrative costs.
 EMR systems accomplish these goals and more.